Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Limitations

 \section{Limitations}

+Several sources of algorithmic bias can cause cross-lingual inequity in token counts to persist even when using Parity-aware BPE.
+First, the standard variants of Parity-aware BPE use parallel corpora to estimate per‑language costs; in domains where aligned documents are unavailable or the per-languages ratios in the ratio variant can only be heuristically estimated, the algorithm's ability to identify the truly worst-compressed language at each merge step may be degraded.
+Second, BPE cannot compress a text beyond its pre-tokenized length.
+If $\lvert\tok(\bytesequence)\rvert$ approaches the length of the pre-tokenized sequence for one language, any BPE variant (including Parity-aware BPE) will yield diminishing compression gains for that language.
+In particular, when using the moving-window balancing variant of Parity-aware BPE, the algorithm responds by relaxing the parity objective.
+This will also allow some cross-lingual disparities to persist.

+Future work has several opportunities to address these limitations: better approaches to estimating ratios for the ratio variant, alternative variants that bypass the need for a parallel development set entirely, and alternative pretokenization strategies that ensure some languages are not disadvantaged by the pretoken splitting boundaries---for example, via integration with an approach such as SuperBPE \cite{liu2026superbpe}.

-Our study uses parallel corpora to estimate per‑language costs; in domains where aligned documents are unavailable or difficult to obtain, using unaligned corpora and alternative normalization units for making the language choice may introduce bias.
-While we consider 60 languages and two vocabulary sizes, the interplay between tokenization parity and model scaling still needs to be explored for much larger models and for code or multimodal inputs.
-Finally, fairness here is defined purely in terms of token counts.
-While we measure other potential quantification of fairness (\eg, morphological alignment), there are still other notions that are unaccounted for.
+More broadly, while we consider 60 languages and two vocabulary sizes, the interplay between tokenization parity and model scaling still needs to be explored for much larger models, larger language sets and for code or multimodal inputs.
+Finally, fairness in this work is defined purely in terms of token counts.
+While we measure other potential quantifications of fairness (\eg, morphological alignment), there are still other notions that are unaccounted for.
 We leave optimization for these metrics during tokenizer learning to future work.